voidn/SimplePresence/README.md

 -- Automatically launch from autoRun.sh without needing to use the console, and piping elsewhere to mimimize window presence.

 -- Automatically cycle presence data based on arrays to remove the need for user input to change status information.
-  -- Pair presence state with descriptor for more interesting/meaningful status.
+-- Pairs presence state with descriptor for more interesting/meaningful status.

 -- \_example files under "Custom" as a minimalistic alternative to default files.